 Thesis Completion and Signing After you complete your oral presentation (in many cases, immediately afterward), you must meet with your advisor and your second reader, preferably at the same time.
 If your oral presentation occurs significantly before you complete the written thesis, the meeting will be delayed until the written thesis is complete.
 During this meeting, the readers will discuss any remaining questions about the research, and point out any final changes in the thesis that need to be made.
-When all revisions are complete, they will sign the Thesis/Dissertation Approval (TDA) form (see: http://www.grad.illinois.edu/forms/TDA).
+If there are no changes needed, they will sign the thesis form (available on the Graduate College website).
 This signifies acceptance of the thesis.
+They may, alternatively, request that you make some changes, and can delay signing until you have made the corrections.
 Finally, you must obtain the signature of the Department Head on the thesis form.
-Please bring the fully signed form to Lana so that she can submit it to the graduate college and retain a copy for your student file.
+To do this, please bring your form to Lana Holben so that she can have it signed and retain a copy for your student file.

-Depositing your Thesis The University requires that thesis meet certain format criteria.
+Depositing your Thesis The University requires that the thesis meet certain format criteria.
 You formally complete the requirements for the degree when you deposit your thesis at the Graduate College.
 See the Graduate College website for instructions and a Thesis Checklist for Master's Students.
-You will need to send Lana Holben a pdf version of your thesis, so that she can do a format check.
-PLEASE ALLOW A FEW DAYS FOR THE THIS CHECK TO BE DONE.
-In many cases it takes only a few hours, but if several other theses are submitted just ahead of yours, it can take a few days.
+You will need to send Lana Holben a pdf version of your thesis, so that a format check can be done.

 The Applied Geology Option is intended as a terminal degree for students training for professional work in environmental and engineering geology, and applied geophysics.
 After completion of this option, admission to the Ph.D. program can only be obtained by reapplying for admission.
 Students with strong backgrounds (e.g., graduates from the geology, environmental, and geophysics undergraduate options in Geology at UIUC) may be able to complete this option in one academic year plus one summer session, but generally it will take two years.
 Students in this option may do their research projects with staff from the ISGS.

 Students must declare their intent to pursue the non-thesis option at least one semester prior to completing degree requirements.
+Approval of the Department Head is required.